Analytics for Mobility: Connected/Autonomous Vehicles

-For Fall 2017, we request proposals that will advance research on business and social analytics at Michigan State University.
-The Center for Business and Social Analytics seeks to provide start-up and bridging funds for multi-college research teams that are using innovative methods to tackle grand challenges in the social world.
-New sources of data, such as unstructured text, real-time financial information, social networks, trace data, GIS, remote sensing information and more, can be analyzed in creative ways.
-These are just examples.
+For Fall 2018, we request proposals that will advance research on Mobility and Connected/Autonomous Vehicles.
+We are focusing on this theme to help promote research in this area at MSU.
+The Center for Business and Social Analytics seeks to provide start-up and bridging funds for multi-college research teams that are focused on some aspect of this general topic.
 This is a rapidly changing domain and we want to encourage innovation.
 This funding could be used for student support, pilot experiments, buy-outs of courses, or access to data or other research resources.
 At least one co-PI must be from the Broad College of Business or the College of Social Science, and preference will be given to multi-college proposals.

 The primary goal of this program is to encourage external funding of interdisciplinary research.
 A secondary goal of this program is to create opportunities for research engagement for MSU students in this important new STEM area (e.g., in the MS-Analytics Program).
 Proposals will be evaluated by an interdisciplinary panel with these goals in mind.
 In accepting support from this program, the recipients agree to (1) apply for external funding to continue their work and (2) report to CBSA on their progress in obtaining external funding.
 While the CBSA is providing seed funding for external contracts and grants, it does not expect to share in revenue from those sources.